State of Warehouse Labor Report

 Businesses have increased their investment in flexible workers as well.
 The overall share of temporary workers on payrolls rose from 22% in 2021 to 34%, and the use of apps and online platforms more than doubled, from 18% to 41%.

-Quality and reliability of flexible workers
+Quality and reliability of flexible workers on the rise

 Not only are businesses using more flexible workers, they’re also getting more of the workers they request from staffing agencies or flexible work platforms.
 In 2021, only 36% of respondents said the majority of their staffing fulfillment needs were met.
 This year, staffing fulfillment has improved and 57% of respondents say they receive more than three-quarters of the staff they request.